Reading: Emerging pre-reader: 6 months to 6 years old

 The emerging pre-reader stage, also known as reading readiness, usually lasts for the first five years of a child's life.
 Children typically speak their first few words before their first birthday.
 Educators and parents help learners to develop their skills in listening, speaking, reading and writing.

 Reading to children helps them to develop their vocabulary, a love of reading, and phonemic awareness, i.e. the ability to hear and manipulate the individual sounds (phonemes) of oral language.
 Children will often "read" stories they have memorized.
-However, in the late 1990s United States' researchers found that the traditional way of reading to children made little difference in their later ability to read because children spend relatively little time actually looking at the text.
+However, in the late 1990s, United States' researchers found that the traditional way of reading to children made little difference in their later ability to read because children spend relatively little time actually looking at the text.
 Yet, in a shared reading program with four-year-old children, teachers found that directing children's attention to the letters and words (e.g. verbally or pointing to the words) made a significant difference in early reading, spelling and comprehension.

 Novice reader: 6 to 7 years old

-Novice readers continue to develop their phonemic awareness, and come to realise that the letters (graphemes) connect to the sounds (phonemes) of the language; known as decoding, phonics, and the alphabetic principle.
+Novice readers continue to develop their phonemic awareness, and come to realize that the letters (graphemes) connect to the sounds (phonemes) of the language; known as decoding, phonics, and the alphabetic principle.
 They may also memorize the most common letter patterns and some of the high-frequency words that do not necessarily follow basic phonological rules (e.g. have and who).
 However, it is a mistake to assume a reader understands the meaning of a text merely because they can decode it.
 Vocabulary and oral language comprehension are also important parts of text comprehension as described in the Simple view of reading, Scarborough's reading rope, and The active view of reading model.
 Reading and speech are codependent: reading promotes vocabulary development and a richer vocabulary facilitates skilled reading.